renovatebot/renovate/docs/usage/python.md

 ## How It Works

-1. Renovate will search each repository for any package files it finds.
+1. Renovate will search each repository for any package files it finds
 2. Existing dependencies will be extracted from the file(s)
 3. Renovate will look up the latest version on [PyPI](https://pypi.org/) to determine if any upgrades are available
-4. If the source package includes a GitHub URL as its source, and has either a "changelog" file or uses GitHub releases, then Release Notes for each version will be embedded in the generated PR.
+4. If the source package includes a GitHub URL as its source, and has either a "changelog" file or uses GitHub releases, then Release Notes for each version will be embedded in the generated PR

 ## Enabling Beta